 Why Is Recycling The Right Way Crucial?

 Recycling eliminates the need to extract, refine, and process raw materials, all of which pollute the air and water.
 Recycling saves energy while also lowering greenhouse gas emissions, this aid in the fight against climate change.
+This article explains why the recycling right way is crucial and the problems caused by recycling wrong.

 Although you have the best intentions, improper recycling has consequences for the entire waste management system.